 After ensuring the laser is well aligned between the 2nd and 3rd mirrors, check the alignment between the 3rd mirror and the workbed.
 First, unplug the air assist hose from the laser head.
 Then, place a piece of tape across the bottom of the laser head and press it onto the nozzle with some force.
 This will leave a ring mark that can help you check the accuracy.
-Repeat the steps from §5.4.1.
-If the laser is not centered through the laser head, adjust the 3rd mirror's set screws accordingly as in §5.4.2.
+Repeat the steps from 5.4.1.
+If the laser is not centered through the laser head, adjust the 3rd mirror's set screws accordingly as in 5.4.2.
 Test again until the beam is well aligned and retighten the nuts on the set screws.

 When the laser is well centered along the entire path from the tube to the workbed, your laser mirrors are all correctly calibrated and (assuming they are clean) performing at optimum efficiency.
+Repeat the process with the other tube, if testing one at a time.